 - Nnamdi Azikiwe University, Awka (UNIZIK).

 I know some of you will start searching for the best university to study Civil Law.
-Listen, there is no such thing as best universities or top universities to study Civil Law in Nigeria.
-Nobody has that information.
-Although recommendations are allowed, don’t be deceived by the word “best”.
-Read why you should stop looking for the best University in Nigeria
+Listen, I don’t encourage such but if you’re bent on knowing the best universities or top universities to study Civil Law in Nigeria, Check here

 You should read this also